 Learn all about the history of beer in Japan at its birthplace.
-Originally a brewery, the Sapporo Beer Museum is where you can find out how they make the beer, and you can even participate in beer tastings.
+Originally a brewery, the Sapporo Beer Museum is where you can find out how they make beer, and you can even participate in beer tastings.
 Home to one of Japan’s signature beers, there’s the Sapporo Beer Garden next door.
 Take the Loop 88 Factory bus from Odori Station to the museum, browse it yourself, or pay a little extra for a guided tour.

 Bar Hopping at Susukino

 When the sun goes down, the pulse of Sapporo’s nightlife quickens in the Susukino area.
-Head south from Odori park until you find yourself among the neon lights at the intersection of Susukino Crossing.
+Head south from Odori Park until you find yourself among the neon lights at the intersection of Susukino Crossing.
 Home to cafes, bars, and izakayas, you’ll have your choice of spots to imbibe.
 If alcohol isn’t for you, eateries dish up delicious desserts, and restaurants serve Sapporo’s soul food of fresh mutton and meat sauce.

 Day 2: Furano